-12.1 The Barrister is not liable for any loss or damage suffered by any persons, firms or partnerships other than the Lay Client and the Instructing Party.

-12.2 Subject always to clauses 12.3 to 12.6 below, nothing in these Terms excludes or limits any liability (whether at common law (including in negligence), in equity or otherwise):

-- (a) that the Barrister would have had to the Instructing Party, - (b) that the Barrister would have had to the Lay Client or - (c) that the Instructing Party would have had to the Barrister had there been no contract (whether or not incorporating these Terms) with regard to the Case between the Barrister and the Instructing Party or between the Barrister, the Instructing Party and the Lay Client.
+- 12.1 The Barrister is not liable for any loss or damage suffered by any persons, firms or partnerships other than the Lay Client and the Instructing Party. - 12.2 Subject always to clauses 12.3 to 12.6 below, nothing in these Terms excludes or limits any liability (whether at common law (including in negligence), in equity or otherwise): - (a) that the Barrister would have had to the Instructing Party, - (b) that the Barrister would have had to the Lay Client or - (c) that the Instructing Party would have had to the Barrister had there been no contract (whether or not incorporating these Terms) with regard to the Case between the Barrister and the Instructing Party or between the Barrister, the Instructing Party and the Lay Client.

-12.3 The Barrister shall not be liable to the Instructing Party, the Lay Client, or any other person as a result of any Loss arising in consequence of the Barrister's negligence:

-12.3.1 beyond the amount (if any) mentioned opposite the Barrister's name in the schedule hereto ("the Relevant Amount")

-12.3.2 at all, in relation to oral advice given by the Barrister, unless the advice is recorded in a written note signed by the Barrister.
+- 12.3 The Barrister shall not be liable to the Instructing Party, the Lay Client, or any other person as a result of any Loss arising in consequence of the Barrister's breaches of the Barrister's obligations in providing the Services (whether at common law (including negligence), in equity or otherwise but excluding fraud): - 12.3.1 beyond the amount mentioned opposite the Barrister's name in the schedule hereto ("the Relevant Amount"), such an amount limiting the total amount of liability in respect of all breaches of the Barrister's obligations in providing the Services arising from or which are attributable to (i) the same act or omission, (ii) a series or group of related acts or omissions, (iii) a series or group of similar acts or omissions or (iv) the same originating cause. - 12.3.2 at all, in relation to oral advice given by the Barrister, unless the advice is recorded in a written note signed by the Barrister. - 12.4 The Barrister shall arrange and maintain professional indemnity insurance as required by the BSB Handbook.
+(In this connection, the Barrister is presently insured with Bar Mutual and with TLO

-12.4 The Barrister shall arrange and maintain professional indemnity insurance as required by the BSB Handbook.
-(In this connection, the Barrister is presently insured with Bar Mutual and with TLO Risk Services up to at least the Relevant Amount.)
+Risk Services up to at least the Relevant Amount.)

 12.5 The Barrister shall if so requested provide the Instructing Party with copies of insurance policies in force for the time being.

-12.6 If:

-- (a) the Barrister is liable to the Instructing Party, - (b) the Barrister is liable to the Lay Client or - (c) the Instructing Party is liable to the Barrister (save in relation to fees)
+- 12.6 If: - (a) the Barrister is liable to the Instructing Party, - (b) the Barrister is liable to the Lay Client or - (c) the Instructing Party is liable to the Barrister (save in relation to fees)